yuanqing/create-figma-plugin/packages/website/docs/ui.md

 See the [full library of components in the Storybook](<%- baseUrl %>storybook/).

+The component library ships with [three themes](https://figma.com/plugin-docs/css-variables/#list-of-all-available-color-tokens):

+1. *Figma Design: Light*
+2. *Figma Design: Dark*
+3. *FigJam*

-The component library ships with two themes, one for Figma and one for FigJam.
-Components will automatically render using the Figma theme if the UI is launched from a Figma plugin, and the FigJam theme if the UI is launched from a FigJam plugin/widget.
+If the UI is launched from a Figma plugin, components will automatically render using the *Figma Design* theme (either *Light* or *Dark*, based on the user’s preferences as set in the Figma app).
+If the UI is launched from a FigJam plugin/widget, components will automatically render using the *FigJam* theme.

 ![UI of the Insert Big Image plugin rendered using the Figma and FigJam themes](<%- media['ui-themes'] %>)